• Skip to primary navigation

 Below are step-by-step instructions on how to make Macau-Style Baked Portuguese Chicken Rice:

-1. Slice chicken thighs into half.
-Season chicken with the marinade ingredients as listed above and set aside to marinate as you work on the next step.
+1. Prepare the chicken: Slice chicken thighs into half.
+Marinate the chicken with the marinade ingredients as listed above and set aside.
+(If you have time, marinate for 15-minutes for more flavor).

-2. Peel and dice potatoes into 1-inch cubes.
-Then in the large pot of filled with enough water, bring it to boil on high heat and boil the diced potatoes for 5 minutes or until fork tender.
-Strain the potatoes and set aside.
+2. Dice and boil potatoes: Peel and dice potatoes into 1-inch cubes.
+Then bring a large pot filled with enough water to boil on medium-high heat.
+Boil the diced potatoes until fork tender, about 5 minutes.
+Strain and set aside.

-3. Heat 2 tablespoon or 30 ml vegetable oil in a large pan on medium high heat.
-Add the cooked rice, breaking it apart.
-Then season rice with soy sauce and pour eggs onto the rice.
-Toss everything together until eggs are cooked.
-Transfer fried rice into a 9x13 baking dish and evenly spread it out.
+3. Cook fried rice: Heat 2 tablespoon or 30 ml vegetable oil in a large pan on medium-high heat.
+Add the cooked rice and break it up.
+Then add soy sauce and eggs.
+Toss until the rice is evenly coated.
+Transfer fried rice to a deep 9 x 13-inch baking dish and evenly spread it out.

 4. Preheat oven to 500 degrees F.

-5. Heat 1 tablespoon or 15 ml vegetable oil in the same pan on medium-high heat.
+5. Cook onions and chicken: Heat 1 tablespoon or 15 ml vegetable oil in the same pan on medium-high heat.
 Fry diced onions until softened.
-Add in marinated chicken thighs.
-Brown the chicken on each side for 5 minutes.
-Next add cooked potatoes, coconut milk, ground turmeric, curry powder and salt.
-Mix well.
+Add in marinated chicken thighs and brown on both sides, about 5 minutes per side.

-6. Spoon the chicken and sauce over fried rice and spread out evenly.
-Sprinkle shredded cheese over top.
-Broil in the oven for 5-10 minutes until cheese has melted and browns slightly, monitoring the process.
-Remove from the oven and serve hot to enjoy!
+7. Add cheese and broil: Evenly sprinkle shredded cheese on top.
+Broil in the oven until cheese has melted and slightly browns, about 5-10 minutes, closely monitoring the process.
+Remove from the oven and enjoy hot!

 Pairing Suggestions